-Proposing rule making related to human trafficking prevention training and reporting and providing an opportunity for public comment
+Rule making related to human trafficking prevention training and reporting

-The Public Safety Department hereby proposes to adopt a new Chapter 29, "Human Trafficking Prevention Training—Lodging Providers," Iowa Administrative Code.
+The Public Safety Department hereby adopts new Chapter 29, "Human Trafficking Prevention Training—Lodging Providers," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 80.45A(7).
+This rule making is adopted under the authority provided in Iowa Code section 80.45A(7).

 State or Federal Law Implemented